The Neighbors: Income

-The neighbors in the Jefferson Ave / Beverly St neighborhood in St. Clair Shores are upper-middle income, making it an above average income neighborhood.
+The neighbors in the Jefferson Ave / Beverly St neighborhood in St. Clair Shores are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-is a lower rate of childhood poverty than is found in 50.1%
+line, this neighborhood has a higher rate of childhood poverty than 61.9%

 The Neighbors: Occupations